-The Voluntary Stewardship Program (VSP) is an alternative approach for counties to protect critical areas on agricultural lands.
+The Voluntary Stewardship Program (VSP) is an alternative approach for counties to protect critical areas in areas with agricultural activities.
 Instead of enacting further critical areas regulation on agricultural lands, the VSP allows the county to take a voluntary, incentive-based approach.
 In collaboration with the conservation district, the VSP works closely with agricultural operators to develop site-specific, individual stewardship plans for the implementation of conservation practices that are designed to protect and enhance critical areas while also improving agricultural operations.

-The county has been working with tribes and stakeholders to establish a watershed-based planning group that oversees implementation, adaptive managment and monitoring of the VSP.
+The county has been working with stakeholders to maintain a watershed-based planning group that oversees implementation, adaptive managment and monitoring of the VSP.
 This group includes a broad representation of key stakeholders and representatives of agricultural and environmental groups, as well as tribes that have agreed to participate.

 One of the benefits of the VSP planning process is that it's a local, grassroots planning effort.
 It also integrates programs that may already exist in the county, such as the Open Space Tax Program, Transfer and Purchase of Development Rights, and Agritourism.

 The mission of the VSP is to create a voluntary stewardship program that balances the protection and enhancement of critical areas with maintaining and improving the long-term viability of agriculture.